nsk2021/AirBnB-Listing-Analysis/README.md

 2. Obtain the `Listings.csv` dataset.
 3. Place the `AirBnB_Listing_Analysis.ipynb` notebook and the `Listings.csv` file in an appropriate directory structure.
 4.  **Important:** Update the file path in the notebook cell where the CSV is loaded (`pd.read_csv(...)`) to point correctly to your `Listings.csv` file location.
 If using Google Colab, you might need to upload the CSV or mount your Google Drive as shown in the initial cells.
-5. Run the cells sequentially in the Jupyter Notebook to perform the analysis and generate visualizations.
+5. Run the cells sequentially in the Google Colab Notebook to perform the analysis and generate visualizations.